Oklo Mines – the only natural nuclear reactor

-Further research by French physicists Henri Bouzigues, Francis Perrin and other scientists testified: something is not normal with the uranium ores from Oklo Mines.
-All samples had abnormal composition of uranium isotopes and also some other chemical elements had unusual isotopic compositions: increased percentage of 143Nd (neodimium) and 99Ru (ruthenium) isotopes.
-This could be explained only by the loss of the uranium isotope through chain reaction which led to increase of specific neodimium and ruthenium isotopes.
+French physicists Henri Bouzigues, Francis Perrin, and other scientists continued research and proved that something is definitely not normal with the uranium ores from Oklo Mines.
+All samples had an abnormal composition of uranium isotopes.
+Some other chemical elements had unusual isotopic compositions too, such as increased percentage of 143Nd (neodymium) and 99Ru (ruthenium) isotopes.
+Scientists could explain this only by the loss of the uranium isotope through chain reaction leading to the increase of specific neodymium and ruthenium isotopes.

-Nuclear reaction here started long, long ago – before some 1.7 billion years, in Precambrian times.
-Nuclear reaction was caused by several coincidences.
+Nuclear reaction here started long, long ago: some 1.7 billion years ago, in Precambrian times.
+This natural nuclear reactor formed due to several coincidences:

 - Third: the uranium ore was soaked with groundwater.
-Water started to act as a neutron moderator and chain reaction started.
+Water started to act as a neutron moderator and a chain reaction started.
 Reaction warmed up the water and it boiled away, stopping the reaction for some hours.
-Then water returned and chain reaction started again.
-This continued for hundreds of thousands of years until the isotope composition changed and reaction could not be sustained anymore.
+Then the water returned and the chain reaction started again.
+This continued for hundreds of thousands of years until the isotope composition changed and the reaction could not be sustained anymore.

-It is assumed that over a year these nuclear reactors produced some 15,000 MW of energy, temperatures reached some 200 – 300 °C.
+Rough estimates show that during one year these nuclear reactors produced some 15,000 MW of energy, and temperatures reached some 200 – 300 °C.

-Several more such nuclear reactors were discovered nearby – but nowhere else in the world.
-Oklo Mines up to now is the only known place on Earth where natural nuclear reactor has been found.
+Specialists have found several more such natural nuclear reactors nearby – but nowhere else in the world.
+Oklo Mines up to now is the only known place on Earth where the natural nuclear reactor has been found.

-All the chemical byproducts of this natural nuclear reaction (including such exotic elements as lanthanum, neodymium, yttrium and others) have been preserved in intact form and provide much information about this unique process.
-This also shows that in safe geological conditions nuclear waste products can be safely stored for… 1.7 billion years!
+Nature has preserved in intact form all the chemical byproducts of this natural nuclear reaction including such exotic elements as lanthanum, neodymium, yttrium, and others.
+This helps us to obtain much information about this unique process.
+Also – Oklo Mines serve to us as proof that in safe geological conditions, nuclear waste products can be safely stored for… 1.7 billion years!

 - George A. Cowan, A Natural Fission Reactor.
 Scientific American, Vol. 235, No. 1 (July 1976), pp. 36-47.

-Gabon is sparsely populated country which per 85% is covered with equatorial rainforest.
-Highlights of this country are impressive ecosystems including unusual relict rainforest which persisted during the ice age thanks to the fog from cold ocean streams nearby.
+Gabon is a sparsely populated country where 85% is covered with equatorial rainforest.
+Highlights of this country are impressive ecosystems including unusual relict rainforests which persisted during the ice age thanks to the fog from cold ocean streams nearby.
 In the country are located also impressive waterfalls and rapids.

-Follow in the footsteps of successful gem and gold hunters and search the hills for rough diamonds, colored gemstones, lapidary minerals, precious metals and interesting minerals and rocks.
-Written for the geoscientist, prospector and rockhound; the first part of the book focuses on physical characteristics of gems and minerals.
-This is supplemented with the second part of the book that describes dozens upon dozens of colored gem, diamond, gold, mineral and rock localities using the Public Land Survey System and GPS coordinates so the reader can visit these sites on a home computer with aerial and satellite imagery to gain an understanding of what to look for in the field.
+Follow in the footsteps of successful gem and gold hunters and search the hills for rough diamonds, colored gemstones, lapidary minerals, precious metals, and interesting minerals and rocks.
+Written for the geoscientist, prospector, and rockhound; the first part of the book focuses on the physical characteristics of gems and minerals.
+This is supplemented with the second part of the book that describes dozens upon dozens of colored gem, diamond, gold, mineral, and rock localities using the Public Land Survey System and GPS coordinates so the reader can visit these sites on a home computer with aerial and satellite imagery to gain an understanding of what to look for in the field.